videolan/x265/doc/reST/cli.rst

 .. option:: --wpp, --no-wpp

 	Enable Wavefront Parallel Processing.
-The encoder may begin encoding a row as soon as the row above it is at least two LCUs ahead in the encode process.
+The encoder may begin encoding a row as soon as the row above it is at least two CTUs ahead in the encode process.
 This gives a 3-5x gain in parallelism for about 1% overhead in compression efficiency.
 Default: Enabled